The Wound That Closed the Heart: Understanding the Lover Wound

 When the Lover is wounded, these systems go offline.
 Not all at once, and not always obviously.
 But over time, the person who carries a Lover wound begins to live at a slight remove from their own experience, as though watching their life through glass rather than inhabiting it directly.

-The Lover wound almost always forms in the context of relationship, because the Lover archetype is relational at its core.
+The Lover wound almost always forms in the context of relationship, because the Lover archetype is fundamentally relational.
 It forms when the experience of reaching toward another person, whether a parent, a partner, a community, or even God, is met with rejection, abandonment, shaming, or a silence so complete that it teaches the reaching person that longing itself is dangerous.

 For some, the wound is acute: a betrayal, a loss, a violation that taught the body in a single devastating moment that connection is not safe.
 For others, it is cumulative: years of emotional unavailability from caregivers, a family system where feelings were not welcome, a religious environment where the body was treated as suspect and desire as something to be managed rather than integrated.